Karthik-Parvathaneni/JobHub/README.md

 # Job Listing Project

 This is a CRUD Job Listing project made using React.

- The project isn't complete yet .
 * This project currently uses JSON Server as a mock backend, but the goal is to integrate an actual backend to enhance its functionality.
-* Additionally, there are plans to expand the project to support various use cases, making it more versatile and robust.
+* There are plans to expand the project to support various use cases, making it more versatile and robust.

+* This project is deployed using GitHub Pages for demonstration purposes.
+However, certain features may not function as intended because it relies on a mock backend to simulate API requests.
+For full functionality, it should be integrated with a live backend service.

+## 🛠️ Setup Instructions

 ### Install Dependencies